brycewray/hugo-site/content/posts/2022/07/astro-move-to-mdx/index.md

 As for why the Astro team made such a decision, especially so close to the desired date for "shipping" v.1.0, one recent comment on the Astro Discord by Astro co-creator Fred K. Schott may be especially telling.
 When a user wondered about problems with using components in Astro-flavored Markdown, Schott replied:

-> Yeah, you've kind of hit [on] the thing it's taken us a year to learn: it's really hard to build your own MD [plus] components system and syntax[.] 😅 We're experimenting now with MDX as a better solution for components in [Markdown;] instead of us having to develop our own system we could leverage MDX instead.
+> Yeah, you've kind of hit [on] the thing it's taken us a year to learn: it's really hard to build your own MD [plus] components system and syntax[.] 😅 We're experimenting now with MDX as a better solution for components in [Markdown] instead of us having to develop our own system we could leverage MDX instead.
 We already have experimental support . . . but if all goes well this would become standard in time for v1.0 with us deprioritizing our own[.]

 This is somewhat reminiscent of the Astro devs' decision late last year to transition Astro from their own [Snowpack](https://snowpack.dev) platform to Vite.
 It wasn't easy, but the performance win was significant.